jc900/FastStart_DDLabs/Lab1/Readme.md

-# Lab 1 - House building optimization.
+# Lab 1 - House building optimization using CPLEX Python API on Jupyter Notebooks.

 >Optimizing the planning and scheduling of resources required to build a house.